 Plato also comes with a beautiful Bootstrap 4 "dark" theme, a little easier on the eyes...

-The modular design allows you to custom-fit Plato to suite your specific needs, don't need a user community simply don't enable the Plato.Discuss module.
+The modular design allows you to custom-fit Plato to suit your specific needs, don't need a user community simply don't enable the Plato.Discuss module.
 Don't need product documentation, simply don't enable the Plato.Docs module.
 Plato lets you pick and choose the functionality you need and modules can be easily enabled or disabled at anytime via the administrator dashboard as shown below...

 Modules are versioned separately from Plato and can be updated independently from the Plato core, modules are also great if you want to add your own functionality to Plato as you can develop this functionality as a standalone module with the confidence your module won't break when a major update for the Plato core is released.